bradodarb/schleppy/README.md

 A pattern including negative numbers will work like negative indices on an array.

-If chain is `False-y`, the object itself will be returned.
+If pattern is `False-y`, the object itself will be returned.

 ```python
 from schleppy import reach